Black Cohosh Benefits for Hot Flashes: Does it Work?

-Review the evidence on black cohosh for hot flashes and learn how to track whether it helps your vasomotor symptoms.
+Explore the potential black cohosh benefits for menopause.
+Review the evidence on hot flashes and learn how to track if this supplement helps your symptoms.

 Black cohosh (Actaea racemosa) is one of the most studied herbal remedies for hot flashes.
 But does it actually work?
 Here's what the research shows and how to track whether it helps you.